dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/thank-you-microsoft-for-being-awesome.md

 **Sometimes is just feels damn good to be nice.**

-...something which I wish programmers would be much more to each other nowadays, especially in such divisive times like today.
+...something which I would wish programmers would be much more to each other, particularly in such divisive times like today.